-Where necessary, use additional controls to remove sediment from vehicle tires prior to exit; and

-Where sediment has been tracked-out from the site onto the surface of off-site streets, other paved areas, and sidewalks, the permittee shall remove the deposited sediment by the end of the same work day in which the track-out occurs or by the end of the next work day if track-out occurs during non-working hours.
+Where necessary, use additional controls to remove sediment from vehicle tires prior to exit; and and sidewalks, the permittee shall remove the deposited sediment by the end of the same work day in which the track-out occurs or by the end of the next work day if track-out occurs during non-working hours.
 The permittee shall remove the track-out by sweeping, shoveling, or vacuuming these surfaces, or by using other similarly effective means of sediment removal.
-The permittee is prohibited from hosing or sweeping tracked-out sediment into any storm water conveyance (unless it is connected to a sediment basin, sediment trap, or similarly effective control), storm drain inlet, or state water.
+The permittee is prohibited from hosing or sweeping tracked-out sediment into any constructed or natural site drainage feature (unless it is connected to a sediment basin, sediment trap, or similarly effective control), storm drain inlet, or receiving state water.